Fight, flight, or freeze.

 There are other clues that Sara is hiding her emotion, such as the initial involuntary jerk, the clarity of her thoughts, and the overall change in mood (from a calm, casual lunch date to one charged with tension).
 When you combine her flight response with these other signals, it becomes clear that she’s not being forthright.

-As you can see, the fight-flight-or-freeze response is rooted in real-life behavior, and knowing which tendency is most likely for our characters can add a sense of realism and authenticity to our writing.
+As you can see, her fear response is rooted in real-life behavior, and knowing which tendency is most likely for our characters can add a sense of realism and authenticity to our writing.
 So take the time to figure this out, and you’ll reap the benefits in stronger characterization, well-balanced scenes, and deeper, more layered emotional responses.

 I once wrote about this (https://cagedunn.com/2018/05/26/f-f-n-f/) but got the sequence wrong.
 It’s the freeze first, followed by the flight instinct, and only if that fails will the fight come into play – unless the person is trained to respond to situations, that is!